heikojansen/clean-greader/README.md

 The first image in an article is displayed with a max resolution of 128x128 to provide some sort of preview.
 I decidet to implement this, since I have a lot of feed just displaying a very large image before any content.
 Meh.

 However, there's a feature to override this setting for any domain.
 The configuration is stored within the `css/config/_fullsizeimages.scss` file.
 Take a look at source of the images in your articles and add one filter per line for each domain you want to disable the preview feature.

+Don't forget to run the `css/convert-main.scss.sh` file after making any changes to scss files.

 ## Tiny Tiny RSS Settings
 | Setting                                          | Value      |